 Less obvious but almost as intrusive as Hypertime is DC's "Ten Year Rule" (closer to twelve years since the One Year Later issues), which in the late '90s-early '00s unambiguously stated that no matter when you're reading a given comic, Batman and Superman started their careers 10 years ago, and they were the first significant superheroes to debut since the Justice Society disbanded in the 50s.
 Other heroes began their careers within the following year and the Justice League was formed roughly at the beginning of the next year.
 Between this and the fact that some stories weren't retconned out of existence by the Crisis on Infinite Earths (predominantly because none of the characters affected by the Crisis had a full, unambiguous reboot — they just kept on going as they were but some miniseries — "Superman: The Man of Steel" and "Batman: Year One" — re-wrote the Back Story as needed) has made a mess of the continuity, requiring multiple mini-Crisis Crossovers to shear off the dead weight.

 Marvel has a similar rule to the above, but they don't play quite so hard and fast by it; their flagship characters have aged about 15-20 years since their respective debuts in the 1960s.
+(But they do adhere to the rule in some capacity, which is why it's not currently, say, 1979 in the Marvel universe right now.)

 Despite Don Rosa's attempts to create a duck "continuity", the vast majority of writers gleefully ignore it at their leisure, but just as is the case with The Simpsons there are occasional continuity nods.
 Several stories have ended up with Scrooge ruined, for instance.
 Still, 99% of all duck stories use negative continuity, making it possible for Donald Duck and Huey, Dewey and Louie to be surprised at seeing, for instance, dragons, even though they've seen much stranger things at least a hundred times.